jrgenerative/bebop-bridge-doc/README.md

 Listen to udp traffice on 43210

-`docker exec bridge-service tcpdump -i eth0 -n -vv udp dst port 43210`
+`docker exec bridge-service tcpdump -i eth0 -n udp dst port 43210`

 ## Listen on Linux to traffic